How Clojure Babies Are Made: Understanding lein run

 you'll better understand what Leiningen does to automate the process.

-We'll be working with the files under leiningen/manual-build
+We'll be working with the files under leiningen/manual-build which

 you can get from the